 Edgardo Cortés has worked in elections for more than 15 years, with experience in all facets of the electoral process including campaigns, non-partisan voter registration, federal and state election policy, and local and state election administration.
+He is a consultant to the Brennan Center on the development of regulation, legislation and litigation related to election security.

 As the first Virginia Commissioner of Elections, Cortés spearheaded voter registration and election administration modernization efforts in the Commonwealth.
 Accomplishments during Commissioner Cortés’ tenure included: